 Players who buy additional Gold Coins receive a second virtual currency called Sweeps Coins.
 These can be used in separate Sweeps Coin ring games, tournaments, sit & go’s, and regular live tournament series with major guarantees.

 Players can accumulate Sweeps Coins and cash them in for real cash prizes.
-Global Poker’s unique sweepstakes model offers a fun social gaming experience but also the opportunity to play 100% legal online poker for real money.
+Global Poker’s unique sweepstakes model offers a fun social gaming experience but also the opportunity to play 100% legal online poker for real cash prizes.

 Global is owned and operated by VGW Holdings Limited, which is publicly traded and incorporated in Australia.
-The Malta Gaming Authority regulates VCW’s social gaming platforms.
+The Malta Gaming Authority regulates all of VCW’s sweepstakes online casinos, which include Chumba Casino and LuckyLand Sweepstakes Slots.

 Players can also expect fair games with secure account information and player funds.
 The site offers the following poker variations with stakes for every bankroll level: